arcee-ai/pybubble/README.md

 # pybubble

-A simple wrapper around `bwrap` to create sandbox environments for executing code.
+A simple wrapper around [bubblewrap](https://github.com/containers/bubblewrap) to create sandbox environments for executing code.
 It works without Docker or other daemon-based container runtimes, using shared read-only root filesystems for quick (1-2ms) setup times.

 While these environments are sandboxed and provide protection from accidental modification of your host system by overzealous LLMs, **pybubble is not an acceptable substitute for virtualization when running untrusted code**.
 If you are giving untrusted people access to this, either directly or via an LLM frontend, consider using more production-ready sandboxing or virtualization tools with pybubble just isolating environment state.